Fast and simple loan to make rental bonds and moving expenses simple.

 In the past, all financing went through brick-and-mortar banks.
 If a person wanted to request a loan, they had to go into their bank’s branch to complete all of their paperwork.
 Even something as simple as wanting to know an account balance required a person to go into the bank rather than checking their banking app on their phone.

-You can then move forward with beginning your application.
-Most lenders and banks these days should let you do this online.
+You can then proceed with your application.
+Most lenders and banks nowadays let you do this online.
 With Jacaranda, all you have to do is click the ‘Get Started’ button on our website.

 When a person submits a personal loan application, they will be asked a series of questions to determine their eligibility for the loan.
 Typically, the applicant will need to provide some basic personal information (like their name and contact details), proof of identification (100 points of I.D.), proof of income, and residency status.
-Some lenders require copies of your bank statements, while other lenders utilise third-party technology which allows an applicant to submit their bank statements digitally through a secure portal that connects with their bank.
+Some lenders require copies of your bank statements.
+In contrast, other lenders utilise third-party technology, which allows an applicant to submit their bank statements digitally through a secure portal that connects with their bank.

 Alongside the above information provided by the applicant, another aspect of the eligibility criteria is the applicant’s credit history- whether the person has good credit or bad credit.

 As a responsible lending body, Jacaranda Finance conducts a credit check on all applications.
-However, our assessment process takes into consideration your entire financial situation, meaning your credit score isn't the only determining factor of approval or rejection.
+However, our assessment process considers your entire financial situation, meaning your credit score isn't the only determining factor in approval or rejection.

 Most lenders have a set of lending criteria they must follow.
 If you don’t tick off all of the eligibility requirements as stated by the lender, they are unlikely to proceed with your application.